Effects of quintessence on scattering and absorption sections of black holes

 \subsection{Classical and semi-classical scattering cross-sections with $\omega=-2/3$ and $\omega=-1/2$}

 We calculate the classical and semi-classical scattering cross-sections for the black holes surrounded with quintessence considering the metrics (\ref{fs}), (\ref{fr}) and (\ref{fb}).
-Then, we analyze and compare the differences that can be similar but not identical.
-To carry out the analyzing scattering cross-section, we consider that the three BH-$\omega$ have two horizons (Type 1), for which the results of the previous section are taken.
+Then, we analyze and compare the differences that may be similar but not identical.
+To carry out the analysis scattering cross-section, we consider that the three BHs-$\omega$ have two horizons (Type 1), for which the results of the previous section are taken.

-Also, as the null geodesics movement can be located within the quintessence horizon, the impact parameter's numerical calculation ($b_{c}$) is performed assuming this fact.
+Also, as the null geodesics movement can be located within the quintessence horizon, the impact parameter's numerical calculation ($\hat{b}_{c}$) is performed assuming this fact.

 The classical cross-sections for Schw BH-$\omega$ , RN BH-$\omega$, and Bardeen BH-$\omega$ are compared considering the case $\omega=-2/3$ in the Fig. \ref{Fig4} {\bf (a)}.
 In the \ref{Fig4} {\bf (b)} semi-classical scattering cross-sections are compared.
 It is possible to note that there is no significant difference between the BHs-$\omega$ in the case of the classical scattering cross-section for small and large angles (see Fig. \ref{Fig4} {\bf (a)}).